Welcome to the Humane Society of Calloway County

 Dog and Puppy

 Openings Available in Humane Society's Dog & Puppy Obedience Classes - Dog Starts March 14 & Puppy Starts March 11 - Sign up now!

 The spring Humane Society of Calloway County’s dog and puppy obedience classes begin in March.
 Classes focus on training you to help your dog or puppy learn good manners and basic commands.
 Your dog may even become a Canine Good Citizen like Mousse, pictured here with his guardian, Alisha Lilly, in an earlier class.

 Obedience classes are a great place to spend quality, fun time with your dog or puppy.
 The Humane Society’s dog and puppy obedience classes provide that opportunity as you work together toward your puppy or dog becoming a well-behaved companion at home and in the community.
 Basic training and good manners for the dogs are the focus of both classes.

-Dog Obedience begins on Thursday, March 30 and Puppy Kindergarten begins on Monday, March 27.
+Puppy Kindergarten begins on Monday, March 11, and Dog Obedience begins on Thursday, March 14.
 Classes meet at 6 p.m. for seven weeks for puppy class and eight weeks for dog obedience class.
-The fee is $80 for the course or $60 for members, Humane Society and Animal Shelter adopters and prior participants.
+Classes are held outdoors weather permitting and indoor accommodations are available.
+The fee is $120 for the course or $100 for members, Humane Society and Animal Shelter adopters and prior participants.